angristan/awesome-stars/README.md

 ## C

+- [GrapheneOS/hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) - Hardened allocator designed for modern systems.
+It has integration into Android's Bionic libc and can be used externally with musl and glibc as a dynamic library for use on other Linux-based platforms.
+It will gain more portability / integration over time.
 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 - [archagon/sensible-side-buttons](https://github.com/archagon/sensible-side-buttons) - A macOS menu bar app that enables system-wide navigation functionality for the side buttons on third-party mice.
 - [cyring/CoreFreq](https://github.com/cyring/CoreFreq) - CoreFreq is a CPU monitoring software designed for the 64-bits Processors.